NathanSaludes/demo-3-instance-test/README.md

 	> NOTE: Make sure that you provide your correct *username* and *password* by replacing the placeholder values for `AUTH_USER` and `AUTH_PASS` else the application might give an authentication error.

 - Install dependencies by typing `npm install` on the command line or `yarn install` *(if you prefer using yarn package manager)*

+- Finally, To start the application type `npm start` or `yarn start` on the command line.